studiocolibri/billy-bike/content/fr/privacy-policy.md

 Billy CONTACT INFORMATION:

-Please contact BILLY with any questions or comments about this Policy, Your Personal Information, our third-party disclosure practices, or Your consent choices by email at <a href="mailto:info@billy.bike">info@billy.bike</a> or by mail at:
+Please contact BILLY with any questions or comments about this Policy, Your Personal Information, our third-party disclosure practices, or Your consent choices by email at team@billy.bike or by mail at:

 Billy SPRL, Rue Guillaume Tell 59B, 1060 Sint-Gillis, Belgium.